Lipoid congenital adrenal hyperplasia: Male patients

 The genitalia of XY fetuses with lipoid CAH are severely undervirilized due to impairment of steroid hormone synthesis.
 The fetal testes make AMH, which prevents a uterus and inner vagina from forming, but since the Leydig cells fail to make testosterone during development even in response to hCG, the testes are usually remain in the abdomen or lodge in the inguinal canals (undescended testes) and are nonfunctional.
 Consequently, XY patients do not undergo puberty and remain infertile.

 In addition to the testes remaining inside, formation of the penis, also dependent on testosterone, is compromised.
 Hence, the external genitalia in most of infants resemble that of normal females (though the vagina is a short, blind pouch), or is slightly ambiguous (more female than male).
 Nearly all reported XY cases have been assumed to be girls and raised as such.

 Late onset forms of the disease

-Milder cases of lipoid CAH have been described that arise from less severe mutations that compromise but do not eliminate the ability of StAR to instigate steroid production.
+Milder, late onset cases of lipoid CAH have been described that arise from less severe mutations that compromise but do not eliminate the ability of StAR to instigate steroid production.
 In these cases, mineralocorticoid deficiency emerges up to several years after birth.
 Sex steroid production may be sufficient to allow for normal sexual development as well and even fertility.

 These nonclassic forms of the disorder are sometimes diagnosed as familial glucocorticoid deficiency type 3.